Xuther001/CashCompanionBackend/README.md

         }
       ]

-GET api/v1/notes/{userid}
+GET api/v1/notes/{userid}<br>
-    Use this to get all notes posted by a user
+    Use this to get all notes posted by a user<br>
-    This endpoint is having issues with CORS and has been temporarily commented out.
+    This endpoint is having issues with CORS and has been temporarily commented out.<br>
-    - This will return the following list
+    - This will return the following list<br>

       [
         {